Who to contact

 - Develop their own approach to requirements such as a well-defined pedagogical approach.

-In Alberta child care centres, preschools, group family child care and out-of-school care must operate in accordance with the regulations set out in the Child Care Licensing Act and Child Care Licensing Regulation.
+In Alberta facility-based (daycare, preschool, and out-of-school care) and home-based childcare will operate in accordance with the regulations set out by the Early Learning and Child Care Act and Regulations.

 Licensed programs are required to post their license in a place where parents and staff can easily see it.